DaveedDomingo/Foodie-Web-Service-Project/README.md

-# The Foodie Wed Service
+# The Foodie Wed Service Project

 In this project, students will explore RESTful web service design by implementing a webservice that will return a list of neaby resturaunts given a address.